 After the procedure

-You should be able to go home the next day, if we are doing only one side (unilateral) and one night stay overnight in hospital if we are reconstructing both breasts (bilateral).
+You should be able to go home the next day, with a one night stay overnight in hospital if we are doing only one side (unilateral) or reconstructing both breasts (bilateral).

 Complications include capsular contracture, mastectomy flap necrosis, infection, hematoma, seroma, DVT/PE, wound healing problems, and implant maloposition.